quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 Sequence Number:

-: A variable-length integer representing the sequence number assigned to the ACK_FREQUENCY frame by the sender to allow receivers to ignore obsolete frames.
+: A variable-length integer representing the sequence number assigned to the ACK_FREQUENCY frame by the sender so receivers ignore obsolete frames.
 A sending endpoint MUST send monotonically increasing values in the Sequence Number field to allow obsolete ACK_FREQUENCY frames to be ignored when packets are processed out of order.